 In humid environments, check for dryness every 2 to 4 weeks.

 REMEMBER: Succulents are desert plants, so always err on the side of less water.
-If the leaves are plump and yellowing, you're over-watering.
-If they're shriveled and brown, you need more water.
+If the leaves are soggy and yellowing, you're over-watering.
+If they're shriveled and brown, you're under-watering.